zohreh-aaa/DNN-old/README.md

 <img width="929" alt="Diversity" src="https://user-images.githubusercontent.com/58783738/146585778-6dd7c17c-c8f8-4c6c-bda3-316e20e871b9.png">

-Outcome:
-GD and STD performed well in determining data diversity for all datasets examined.
+-->Outcome:  GD and STD performed well in determining data diversity for all datasets examined.
 Our experiments exclude NCD because it does not measure data diversity accurately in our context.

 RQ2: How does diversity relate to fault detection?